Rotary Youth Exchange: Your passport to adventure

 Impact of COVID-19

 Although the COVID-19 pandemic postponed some exchanges, the ethos of Rotary Youth Exchange remains strong.
-While all new long-term exchanges have been suspended until January 2021, some districts have been allowed to continue exchanges with strict safety guidelines and program modifications during the 2020-21 Rotary year.
+While all new long-term exchanges will resume at a later date, some districts have been allowed to continue exchanges with strict safety guidelines and program modifications during the 2020-21 Rotary year.
 Read our interview with RI Director Tony Black about the measures Rotary is taking to keep youth exchange students safe.

 What the program offers to and asks of participants — an openness to new ideas and experiences, a willingness to adapt and to gain new perspectives, and an opportunity to make new friends and learn new ways of living — are the same values that define Rotary itself.